Cricopinion

 The struggle continued for the former Karnataka cricket team captain in the 3rd Test match at Lord's Cricket Ground in London.
 Nair scored 40 runs in the first inning and 14 runs in the 2nd inning as Team India lost the match by 22 runs to concede the lead in the series by 2-1, with two more matches remaining.

-After his performance so far in the series, scoring 131 runs in 6 innings at an average of 21.83, fans have lost their patience with the 33-year-old batter and have asked the batter to be dropped from the playing XI for the next two Test matches in Manchester and London.
+After his performance in the first three games of the series, scoring 131 runs in 6 innings at an average of 21.83, management have lost their patience with the 33-year-old batter and dropped the batter from the playing XI for the next match in Old Trafford, Manchester.

 Karun Nair's overall Test record